Azure/azure-sdk-for-js/sdk/notificationhubs/notification-hubs/samples/deno/README.md

 # Azure Notification Hubs Samples for Deno

 These are the samples for [Deno](https://deno.land/) with Azure Notification Hubs.
+Deno 1.28.2+ has support for [npm compatibility](https://deno.land/manual@v1.28.3/node/npm_specifiers) which allows for direct usage of the Azure SDK for Notification Hubs.
+Note that our core works against Node LTS versions and if an error is encountered, the developer should be encouraged to file an issue with [Deno directly](https://github.com/denoland/deno) or with the [Deno Standard Library](https://github.com/denoland/deno_std).

 ## Running Samples